 - Joompay provides virtual receipts for successful Account Transactions, which are accessible on the Joompay Application.
 In addition to virtual receipts, merchants should provide you with receipts when you enter into a Card Purchase.
 Joompay will not and is under no obligation to provide you with a physical receipt or other hard copy written confirmation in connection with any Account Transaction and any other action performed by you within the Joompay Application.

 - You are able to send your Electronic Money to other Joompay users using either your Joompay Account balance or external payment cards stored by you in the Joompay Application.

-- You can issue an instruction to perform a P2P Payment by logging onto the Joompay Application and following the on-screen instructions.
-You will need to enter the Counterparty’s unique identifier, such as a telephone number, a name (as shown in your mobile device’s address book), an email or a Paytag. in order to request a P2P Payment to be executed by us.
+- You can issue an instruction to perform a Joompay Payment by logging onto the Joompay Application and following the on-screen instructions.
+You will need to enter the Counterparty’s unique identifier, such as a telephone number, a name (as shown in your mobile device’s address book), an email or a Paytag, in order to request a Joompay Payment to be executed by us.
 It is your responsibility to make sure that the Counterparty’s unique identifier is entered correctly.
-Any error may result in the P2P Payment being unsuccessful or delayed or misdirected.
+Any error may result in the Joompay Payment being unsuccessful or delayed or misdirected.
 We shall not be liable for any losses you incur from entering an incorrect unique identifier.

-- If the Counterparty is already a Joompay User, you will be informed on the Joompay Application, prior to confirming your request to enter into the P2P Payment, of:
+- If the Counterparty is already a Joompay User, you will be informed on the Joompay Application, prior to confirming your request to enter into the Joompay Payment, of:

 - the Counterparty’s name;

 - the amount of Electronic Money you wish to send to the Counterparty; and

 - the fees for the Joompay Payment, if applicable.